Islamic State affiliated terrorist attacks in France: 2015

 On 26 June 2015, an attacker decapitated one person.
 He then blew up a gas canister in a factory in Saint-Quentin-Fallavier, near Lyon, injuring two.

 On 21 August 2015, in the 2015 Thalys train attack, a man threatened passengers with an AKM assault rifle on a Thalys train between Amsterdam and Paris.
 One passenger was shot in the neck with a pistol when the rifle jammed.
 Two United States military personnel and other passengers intervened and overcame the attacker.
 One of them was cut in the struggle.

 From 13 November 2015 to 14 November 2015, a series of coordinated attacks began over about 35 minutes at six locations in central Paris.
 The first shooting attack occurred in a restaurant and a bar in the 10th arrondissement of Paris.
-There was shooting and a bomb detonated at Bataclan theatre in the 11th arrondissement during a metal concert.
+There was shooting and a bomb detonated at Bataclan theatre in the 11th arrondissement during a rock concert.
 Approximately 100 hostages were then taken and overall 89 were killed there.
 Other bombings took place outside the Stade de France stadium in the suburb of Saint-Denis during a football match between France and Germany.
 Three days later, in Saint-Denis, a police raid-turned-shootout between at least 100 French police officers and soldiers and suspected members of the Islamic State of Iraq and the Levant occurred, killing three suspects and injuring five police officers.